100Devs-Community/.github/profile/README.md

 </br>

-#### ***To report activity that violates the community guidelines:***
+#### ***To report activity that violates the community guidelines, or to contact the team with any questions:***

-> Please contact an organization moderator [here](https://github.com/organizations/100Devs-Community/settings/moderators 'Click to open moderator hub'), or send an email to 100DevsCommunity@gmail.com
+> Please contact an organization moderator [here](https://github.com/orgs/100Devs-Community/people 'Search for members labeled as "Moderators"'), or send an email to 100DevsCommunity@gmail.com

 </br>